Thursday, November 1, 2012

 The heart of the novel is the long and tortured relationship between Foulque and Ouallada.
 The sub-plots that spin off from their relationship are multitudinous, but to keep things simple just imagine Foulque as Mr Rochester and Ouallada as Jane Eyre.
 But don't let that comparison make you think that this novel is basically a historical romance.
 McCaughrean tackles some weighty themes in Lovesong, chiefly the idea that love and faith are blind.
 She doesn't, however, take a sentimental view of this kind of faith .
 Blind love and faith in this world leads to harrowing examples of violence and betrayal.
 McCaughrean would explore the idea of blind faith even more thoroughly in Not the End of the World (2004), a young adult book that takes a hyper-realistic look at the Noah's Ark myth.
 In Lovesong, religion and the informal institution of courtly love are used as pretexts for astonishing crimes; for furthering the interests of the ruling classes; and for asserting the dominance of men over women.

 As excellent as Lovesong is, it does go on just a tad too long.
-Ouallada and Foulque get kicked in the shins by Fate and History so many times it's a wonder they can walk, and the fact that it takes Foulque forever to notice that Ouallada is in love him defies logic.
+Ouallada and Foulque get kicked in the shins by Fate and History so many times it's a wonder they can walk, and the fact that it takes Foulque forever to notice that Ouallada is in love with him defies logic.
 Similarly, Foulque's infatuation with Aude, a shallow but beautiful noble, really only makes sense as a plot device.
 Even with these minor deficiencies Lovesong is still one of the very best historical novels you'll ever find.

 Book Review: Not the End of the World